-Nara was our last one day trip from our “base” at Kyoto.
+Nara was our last one-day trip from our “base” at Kyoto.
 As you can imagine one day is hardly enough to explore everything in Nara so we focused on one of the main attractions – the Kofuko-ji temple.
 Everything we experienced in Nara we really liked.
 The temple was beautiful, the greenery everywhere, the city streets and the numerous amount of deers everywhere, just a beautiful city.

 Japan’s first permanent capital was established in the year 710 at Heijo, the city now known as Nara (奈良).
 Nara is located less than one hour from Kyoto and Osaka.
 Due to its past as the first permanent capital, the city remains full of historic treasures, including some of Japan’s oldest and largest temples.

 We had enough time to walk the streets of Nara as well as the Kofuko-Ji temple.
 The streets and the little shops everywhere reminded us of the ones in Kyoto.
 The little parks and greenery around the temples as well as the deers made Nara stand out from all the places we visited in Japan.
 We felt really relaxed in Nara, something with the combination of the traditional Japanese architecture and those cherry blossoms under which deers just walk around makes you really happy and upbeat.
 Even though we were under the weather during that week we had an absolute blast there.
 You need a lot more days to explore everything in this city.
-We felt that we could have easily spend another 3-5 days just wondering around the temples and beautiful streets of Nara.
+We felt that we could have easily spend another 3-5 days just wandering around the temples and beautiful streets of Nara.

 Things to see